Elimination Chamber (2010): Storylines

 In late December 2009, WWE Divas Champion Melina tore her anterior cruciate ligament, and was forced to vacate the championship.
 As a result, it was announced in January 2010 that a single-elimination tournament would be held to determine a new champion.
 The tournament began on the January 4 episode of Raw, when Maryse advanced to the semi-finals by defeating Brie Bella.
 She was followed into the semi-finals by Gail Kim, Alicia Fox, and Eve, who defeated Jillian Hall, Kelly Kelly, and Katie Lea Burchill respectively.
 In the semi-finals, Maryse defeated Eve and Kim defeated Fox.
 It was then announced on the February 8 episode of Raw that Maryse and Kim would face one another in the final at the Elimination Chamber pay-per-view.

-On the February 12 episode of SmackDown, the WWE Intercontinental Champion Drew McIntyre faced Kane in a non-title match.
+On the February 12 episode of SmackDown, WWE Intercontinental Champion Drew McIntyre faced Kane in a non-title match.
 After the match went to a double-countout, Kane chokeslammed McIntyre.
 It was announced the following day on WWE's official website that Kane and McIntyre would meet at Elimination Chamber for the Intercontinental Championship.
 The following week, on the February 19 episode of SmackDown, Kane defeated Dolph Ziggler in a singles match.
 Following the match, he was attacked by McIntyre, but Kane was able to fight back and fend off the attack.

-Sheamus, who defended his WWE Championship inside the Elimination Chamber.
+Sheamus, who defended Raw's WWE Championship inside the Elimination Chamber.